kubascodes/Year-in-a-backpack/_posts/2016-12-01-tour-of-ilha-grande.md

 title: "Tour of Ilha Grande"
 categories: [Brazil]
 tags: [beach, people, island, jungle]
 description: "In the waters nearby Angra Dos Reis lies a small island called Ilha Grande.
 Its shores are washed to white sand, separated by wild jungle with great diversity of flora and fauna.
-A tiny footpath connects all these places and we spent a week touring this paradise on Earth. "
+A tiny footpath connects all these places and we spent a week touring this paradise on Earth."
 ---

 We, as well as supplies for the whole island, were unloaded off the ferry and we stood on the pier and observed our new surroundings.
 It was already too late to walk anywhere, so we decided to look for an accommodation to make a fresh start tomorrow morning.